dbortnichuk/lts/README.md

 **sbt test** - to run the tests

 ## Comments
+ * Test are not 100% stable, rerun may be required

  * Not adhered to contract if that was completely required
  ```
  trait ThrottlingService {